Sumedh1122/Simon-Game/README.md

 # Simon-Game
-Simon Game build in HTMl, CSS and React
+Simon Game build in HTMl, CSS and JavaScript